The Soul Dam

 PROCESSED

-The Stream didn't care.
+The Stream did not care.

 The name slid away.

-Its branches slackened.
+The tree's branches slackened.

-The slate chimed.
+The slate stamped:

 YES

-"Yes," the human said.
+"Yes," the human said, desperate.
 "I tried.
 I cared."

 "Ah," he said.
 "Intent."